Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/03-analytical-modeling.typ

   include "../figures/analytical-modeling/mem-transfer.typ"
 }

-*Analysis*: The Action Expert accounts for over 80% of the total off-chip data transfer.
+*Analysis*: As shown in @tab:mem-transfer, the Action Expert accounts for over 80% of the total off-chip data transfer.
 With a realistic HBM bandwidth of \~300 GB/s, the memory transfer alone sets a hard lower bound on latency of approx. 4.6 ms ($937 / 300 " GB/s"$), not accounting for compute or latency hiding.

 /**********************************************************/

-== Performance Estimation
+== Performance Estimation <subsec:perf-estimation>

 To evaluate the feasibility of our design on the Alveo U280, we first calculate the Operational Intensity (OI) for each major component.
 As summarized in @tab:oi-analysis, the Vision Encoder, VLM Backbone, and Action Expert all exhibit high operational intensities.